ML-4-SocialGood/CARE/README.md

 - **`best_50.pt`:** The Detection Model file.
 Place it in `<project directory>/backend/ai_server`.
 - **`CARE_Traced.pt`:** The ReID Model file.
 Place it in `<project directory>/backend/ai_server`.

-Please contact us through (dzha866@aucklanduni.ac.nz) if you wish to retrieve the model files.
+Please contact us through (dzha866@aucklanduni.ac.nz) if you wish to retrieve the files.

 ### Install Prerequisites
 Before installation, please make sure you have Anaconda, Node.js, and Chrome installed in the default directory.